Bipolar Disorder

 Balancing Bipolar Disorder with Family and Career Responsibilities

 For women managing bipolar disorder, juggling family and work may pose itself to be tricky.
-The unpredictability of mood swings make it hard to maintain a stable family life and succeed in professional endeavors.
+The unpredictability of mood swings makes it hard to maintain a stable family life and succeed in professional endeavours.
 Open communications with loved ones, workplace accommodations, and a well-balanced support system are important.
 It helps women with bipolar disorder manage both family and work responsibilities well, making life smoother.

 Treatment Options for Bipolar Disorder in Women